johan2228/test-restaurant/README.md

 - listTransactions: test-restaurant-prod-listTransactions

+- It is currently published at the url https://9saeyvo101.execute-api.us-east-1.amazonaws.com/prod/
+- in the folder in the root of the project called docs, there is the collection exported from postman.

 ### Project structure

 The project code base is mainly located within the `src` folder.
 This folder is divided in: